Last updated: May 29, 2026

 How to start without wasting time

 - Decide if it is urgent.
-Swelling, fever, trouble breathing, and trouble swallowing need medical help now.
+Swelling, fever, trouble breathing, or trouble swallowing needs medical help now.

-- Check current coverage.
-Look at Medicaid, Medicare Advantage dental, VA eligibility, or private dental insurance.
+- Check your current coverage.
+Look at Medicaid, Medicare Advantage dental, VA dental, or private dental benefits.

 - Call the right first place.
-Medicaid members should call the plan.
+Medicaid members should call their plan.
 Uninsured seniors should call a health center or 2-1-1.

 - Ask about adult care.
-Some dental programs focus on children, hygiene only, or emergency-only care.
+Some programs focus on children, hygiene only, emergency-only care, or local residents.

 - Keep a call log.
-Write down the office name, date, person you spoke with, and next step.
+Write down the office, date, person you spoke with, and next step.

 Documents and details to gather